Princess Tarakanova: Life

 Tarakanova claimed to be the daughter of Alexei Razumovsky and Empress Elizabeth of Russia, reared in Saint Petersburg.
+Though it has been suggested that she was born sometime around 1745–1750, even her place of birth is not certain, and her real name is not known.

+The princess first appeared in Kiel in 1770.
+After Kiel she moved to Berlin, where she became a "Fräulein Frank" and lived there for some time until relocating to Ghent as "Fräulein Schell".

+While in Ghent she began a relationship with the son of a Dutch merchant by the name of van Tours/van Toers.
+Racking up debt, she and her lover fled their creditors to London, where she became Madame de Tremouille (or Treymill).
+Her lover helped her secure a loan from local merchants.
+Unable to repay them, van Tours escaped to Paris, where he was joined by the princess, who in London had made an acquaintance with a Baron Shenk who escorted her to France.

+Later aliases followed her travels throughout Europe, and included Lady Shelley, Countess Pinneberg, Countess Silwiski and Sultana Selime.

+In Paris she met Marquis de Rochefort de Valkoura, who wanted to marry her.
+While she is said to have agreed to the marriage, in 1773 she was on the run again from creditors.

-Even her place of birth, however, is not certain, and her real name is not known.
-She is known to have traveled to several cities in Western Europe, and to have become a mistress of Count Philipp Ferdinand of Limburg Stirum, apparently in the hope that he would marry her.
+After this, she became mistress of Count Philipp Ferdinand of Limburg Stirum, apparently in the hope that he would marry her.
+While living at his castle in Franconia, she called herself Ali Emena/Ali Emmetie and presented herself as the daughter of a Persian satrap.

+She also presented herself as Alina (or Eleanor), princess of Azov.

 She eventually was arrested in Livorno, Tuscany by Alexei Grigoryevich Orlov, who had been sent by Empress Catherine II to retrieve her.
 Orlov seduced her, then lured her aboard a Russian ship and took her to Russia in February 1775.
-She was imprisoned in the Peter and Paul Fortress, where she died of tuberculosis that December.
+She was imprisoned in the Peter and Paul Fortress, where she was interrogated by Golitsyn, the governor of St. Petersburg.
+Golitsyn reported that "the story of her life is filled with fantastic affairs and rather resembles fairy-tales".

+Death

+The princess Tarakanova died of tuberculosis on 4 December 1775.
 She was buried in the graveyard of the fortress.

 A popular theory postulated that her death was faked and that she was secretly forced to take the veil under the name Dosifea.
 A mysterious nun of this name is recorded as having lived in the Ivanovsky Convent from 1785 until her death in 1810.